-Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head (NHS definition).
+Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head (NHS).
 It can also be caused by indirect knocks like a sports tackle to the lower body.
-Usually it only lasts up to a few days or weeks, although emergency treatment is sometimes needed and there may be longer-lasting problems.
+Concussion normally only lasts up to a few days or weeks, although emergency treatment is sometimes needed and there may be longer-lasting problems.

 Families and schools may use the word ‘concussion’, ‘mild concussion’ or ‘mild brain injury’ following a bump to the head.
 We recommend seeking medical advice if your child sustains a head injury – with the following guide providing written information for parents/carers.

-A child does not need to have passed out to experience a concussion, so the effect of the bump is not always obvious.
+A child does not need to have lost consciousness to experience a concussion, so the effect of the bump is not always obvious.

 Signs of concussion